kubernetes-retired/service-catalog/docs/proposals/default-service-plans.md

 1. Cluster operators can flag a plan as the default using svcat.
-This will add a different annotation `is-default-plan`, and Service catalog will handle unsetting the `is-default-plan` annotation on any other plan of the same service type.
+This will add a different annotation `is-default-plan`, and Service catalog will handle unsetting the `is-default-plan` annotation on any other plan of the same service type or class.

 When service catalog searches for the default plan it will:

-1. List all plans that have that are flagged as suggested or default for that service type.
+1. List all plans that have that are flagged as suggested or default for the specified class or service type.
+   Only one value may be set, the class or the service type, not both.
 1. When more than one plan has `is-default-plan` set, the operation should fail.
 1. When there is one plan with `is-default-plan` set, that plan is used as the default.
 1. Otherwise, when more than one plan has `is-suggested-plan` set, the operation